ricosolana/Valhalla/README.md

 No longer being developed.
 Graphics programming is not my thing :(

 ## Progress
+### 2/5/2023 + TODO

+The server seems mostly playable.
+I am currently making structural changes that will make things more readable and hopefully safe.
+Generation seems nice, with the exception of mistlands (mist everywhere) and mountains partly.

 ### 2/3/2023 + TODO
  - Vegetation naturally generated at semi-correct height and fine dispersement